Azure-Samples/Spring-Boot-REST-API-Accelerator/README.md

 For local development you will need Java and your favourite IDE.
 Just import the project into your IDE and you will be able to launch it.

+If you are application is using a Postgres there is a folder `infra/local` which contains a docker file to launch a local postgres server for development.

 # Deploying to Azure Spring Apps

 ## Prerequisites